-Two innovative community projects have been given a boost by H&F Hive – the Council’s crowd-funding scheme for community projects.
+Two innovative community projects have been given a boost H&F Hive – the council’s crowd-funding scheme for community projects.

 We’ve awarded Wendell Park Gardening Friends and Barons Court Project £5,000 each from the Community Infrastructure Levy*.

 “We have £189,000 more available to support great initiatives in the community and we’re keen to see more bids from anyone with a great plan to improve life in the borough,” said Cllr Sue Fennimore, Deputy Leader of Hammersmith & Fulham Council.

 “Both these projects will make really positive changes for the local community.
 It would be great to see local residents join the council and chip in to help raise more funds.”

 Digging in to bring new life to Wendell Park